Truro railway station

 The station is managed by Great Western Railway, which serves the station alongside CrossCountry.

+It is the busiest station in Cornwall.

 History

 The station opened with the Cornwall Railway on 4 May 1859 when it was very different from today.
 A train shed roofed over the space between the two platforms and the level crossing was much busier and at the other end of the building, where the branch platform is today.
-A contemporary report tells us that "the passenger station here is a handsome stone building, one hundred and thirty feet long, with large projecting roof; and containing in the centre of the building a spacious booking office, having separate entrances for first, second and third class passengers.
+A contemporary report tells us that: the passenger station here is a handsome stone building, one hundred and thirty feet long, with large projecting roof; and containing in the centre of the building a spacious booking office, having separate entrances for first, second and third class passengers.
 On each side of this are comfortable first and second class waiting rooms, parcels' room, superintendent's office, and the other conveniences of a first class station.
 Inside the station is the passenger platform, one hundred and sixty-one feet long by fourteen feet wide, and beyond this three lines of broad gauge rails.
 Then the arrival platform, which is of the same length of that on the opposite side, and twenty feet wide.
 The whole of the space occupied by these rails and platforms are covered by a double roof, of the respective spans of fifty-seven and forty-one feet, with iron tie and suspension rods on a novel principle.
-The light, airy and forceful appearance of these roofs has excited the admiration of every person who has viewed them."
+The light, airy and forceful appearance of these roofs has excited the admiration of every person who has viewed them.

 A stone goods shed was built in front of the station and an engine shed beyond the passenger platforms: "one hundred feet long, and forty-five feet wide, with double line of rails, and accommodation for six engines.
 Outside of the latter building are a smithery and workmens' shops, in which any casual repairs that may be required, can be executed.
-This building being erected on 'made ground' is constructed of timber, as being lighter than stone."
+This building being erected on 'made ground' is constructed of timber, as being lighter than stone".